xlladdins/xll/docs/Excel4MacrosA-D.md

 **APP.SIZE**?(x\_num, y\_num)

-**Note   **This function is only for Microsoft Excel for Windows.
+**Note&nbsp;&nbsp;&nbsp;**This function is only for Microsoft Excel for Windows.
 You can use this function in macros created with Microsoft Excel for the Macintosh, but it will return the \#N/A error value.

-X\_num    specifies the width of the Microsoft Excel window in points.
+X\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies the width of the Microsoft Excel window in points.

-Y\_num    specifies the height of the Microsoft Excel window in points.
+Y\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies the height of the Microsoft Excel window in points.

 APP.SIZE?, the dialog-box form of the function, doesn't display a dialog box.
 Instead, it is equivalent to pressing ALT, SPACEBAR, S or to